DigitalHERMES/rhizo-hf-connector/README.md

   Rhizo-HF-connector is a file exchange solution compatible with different HF modems.

-  Currently, Rhizo-HF-connector sends messages which are placed inside an input directory, and writes received messages to an output directory, keeping file names, using a HF modem as channel.
+  Rhizo-HF-connector controls a TNC to transmit or receive files, though a inotify-driven interface, in which files written to a specified directory are automatically transmitted by the TNC, and files received from TNC are written to a specified directory.

   Support for the following TNCs are implemented: VARA and Ardop (works with ardop versions 1, 2 and ofdm).